ncapel/ticket-master/README.md

 - JavaScript

 This site was developed while I was working in the hallway, handing out tickets.
-I chose to build it from scratch using only the basic 3 as a challenge to myself.
+I chose to build it from scratch using these three technologies as a challenge to myself.
 I wanted to see if I could build something user-friendly and functional using only what was available to me on my work computer.